-This course analyzes the various cultural, historical, ethnic, class, and artistic dimensions of New York in feature films such as Musketeers of Pig Alley, Hester Street and Do the Right Thing, as well as in selected documentary and experimental films.
+This course analy es the various cultural, historical, ethnic, class, and artistic dimensions of New York in feature films such as Musketeers of Pig Alley, Hester Street and Do the Right Thing, as well as in selected documentary and experimental films.
 The course also situates New York City within the corporate production and exhibition histories of American film.
 Particular attention is given to films produced in New York over the last two decades and the images of the city they project.

-Prerequisite: ENA/ENC/ENG101 This is a Writing Intensive course.
+Prerequisite: ENA/ENC/ENG101 This is a Wri ing In ensive course.